Esri/cad-bim-scripts/readme.md

 # CAD/BIM Scripts
 (Insert photo)

 Welcome to our collection of tools for CAD/BIM in ArcGIS Pro.
-The goal of these ArcPy scripts is to enhance your projects and workflows.
+The goal of these ArcPy scripts is to enhance your projects and workflows through automation.

 ## Tools
 - [Automate CAD and BIM Publishing using Scene Layer Packages](Tools/Automate%20CAD%20and%20BIM%20Publishing%20using%20Scene%20Layer%20Packages)